-Leah Armstrong is Head of Archive at the Papanek Foundation, University of Applied Arts Vienna.
-She previously held research and teaching positions at the Victoria and Albert Museum, the Glasgow School of Art and University of Brighton.
+Leah Armstrong is archival manager at the Papanek Foundation, University of Applied Arts Vienna.
+She previously held research and teaching positions at the V & A, the Glasgow School of Art and University of Brighton.
 Her research has been published in international journals, and she is co-editor of Fashioning Professionals: Representation and Identity at Work in the Creative Industries, (Bloomsbury 2018).
 Dr. Armstrong is currently on leave.

 Dr. Christina Hoffmann

 B.A.
 MA Dr. phil

 Christina Marie-Charlotte Hoffmann is acting archival manager at the Papanek Foundation, University of Applied Arts Vienna.
 She studied comparative literature in Munich, Vienna, Aix-en-Provence.
 As an alumna of the Austrian Academy of Sciences, she teaches at the department of comparative literature at the University of Vienna, co-edits the series antikanon and is founder of the art event company DeliziArte, Vienna.

 Senior Curator, Architecture and Design